mercie-ux/mercie-ux/README.md

 - 🌍 Passionate about decentralized technologies, Bitcoin, and open-source development.
 - 🧑‍🏫 Peer Lead Mentor for cohort 3 Bitcoin Dada devs.
 - 💻 Currently contributing to tech sister kenya web app.
 - 🎓 Participating in a Bitcoin bootcamp to deepen my knowledge and contribute to Bitcoin open source.

+**Interests**
+---

+  Reading , Going for walks, fashioncraft, hair braiding

 ---